Paleo Diet 101: a Comprehensive Beginners' Guide

 Kevin's paleo

-Interested in trying the paleo diet?
+Interested in trying the paleo lifestyle?
 Check out Kevin's paleo recipes for delicious, easy-to-make meals that our Paleolithic ancestors could be proud of.